aeternity/protocol/epoch/api/channels_api_usage.md

 by comparing rounds.

 Both `channel_solo_close` and `channel_slash` contain a `payload` field.
-This is either a binary containing an `channel_offchain` transaction or an empty binary.
+This is either a binary containing a `channel_offchain` transaction or an empty binary.

 If it is a `channel_offchain` transaction - it must be co-signed by both participants.
 It also contains a `channel_id`, `round` and `state_hash`.
-The `channel_id` with a combination with the correct singatures verifies that this off-chain transaction indeed is part of the channel off-chain state.
+The `channel_id` in combination with the correct singatures verifies that this off-chain transaction indeed is part of the channel off-chain state.
 The `round` represents the height of the channel's state at the time the transaction was co-signed by the parties.
-The higher the round - the newer the transaction is.
+The higher the round, the newer the transaction is.
 This `round` must be greater than the last on-chain one for that channel.
 The `state_hash` is the internal channel state tree root hash at that `round` height.